Spin Doctors Singles & EPs

 1. Nice Talking To Me 3:58

-A CD single sent out to US radio stations – as with the CKTH CD single, it does not say “for promotional use only”, so it can be considered a “regular” single release.
-It wasn’t available in any stores, though.
+Promo CD single for US radio stations – as with the CKTH CD single, it does not say “for promotional use only”, but wasn’t available in stores.
 The enhanced part of the CD includes the “Nice Talking To Spin Doctors”-featurette which is available on the DVD part of the NTTM-album.

 June 13, 2005; Ruffnation Music; free mp3 download from official site